 Valle Grande was probably the deepest part of the caldera when it first formed.
-Geophysical measurements show that the floor of the caldera dropped considerably further on its east side than on the west, almost like a trap door hinged to the west.
+Earlier I showed a reconstruction of the basement beneath the caldera, which show that the floor of the caldera dropped considerably further on its east side than on the west, almost like a trap door hinged to the west.
 On the west side of the caldera, the floor dropped about 1500 meters (5000'), while the floor dropped about 4600m (15000') on the east side.
 The entire caldera floor was deeply blanketed by the Bandelier Tuff, which tended to level out the visible surface.

-Toledo Embayment to Cerro Grande.
-This is the Sierra de los
+caldera, from the Toledo Embayment to Cerro Grande.
+This is the

-Valles, which also forms the western skyline of the city of Los
+Sierra de los Valles, which also forms the western skyline of the

-Alamos.
-From left to right,the three peaks are Caballo Peak,
+city of Los Alamos.
+From left to right,the three peaks are Caballo

 Switching our viewpoint now to the north side of the Valle Grande, we show the southeastern rim of the caldera.

 At left in the middle distance is Cerro del Medio, a ring fracture dome.
 Beyond and to the right is Cerro Grande in the southeast caldera rim.
 Just right of center is Sawyer Dome, the southernmost major dome of the Tschicoma Formation.
 Between Cerro Grande and Sawyer Dome is a low point in the rim through which State Road 4 enters the caldera, and through which pyroclastic flows of the Valles event flooded the Bandelier area and surroundings.
 Rabbit Mountain is the irregular mass at right, while relatively low hills form the rim between Rabbit Mountain and Conchas Peak at far right.
 South Mountain obscures the south rim west of Conchas Peak.